Scanning electron microscopy showing bacteriophages on the surface of bacteria

 Staining:

-This involves the use of special dyes that can be used to color the phages for better visualization.
+This involves the use of special dyes that can be used to colour the phages for better visualization.
 Some standard staining methods include negative staining, which uses a dark background to highlight the phages, and positive staining, which uses a bright background to highlight the phages.

 This involves the use of special proteins or other molecules that can be added to the phages to make them visible under the microscope.
 These include fluorescent proteins, which can be used to label phages for fluorescence microscopy, or gold nanoparticles, which can be used to label phages for electron microscopy.